expyriment/dataintegrityfingerprint-python/paper.md

 # Summary

-We here present the Python reference implementation of the _Data Integrity Fingerprint [DIF; @DIF]_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF].
+We here present the reference implementation of the _Data Integrity Fingerprint (DIF)_ - a proposal for a human-readable fingerprint of scientific datasets [@DIF].
 The software can be used via the command line, via a graphical user interface, or as a Python library for embedding in other software.
 In either case, the user has the choice of calculating the DIF based on a variety of (cryptographic) algorithms using serial (single CPU core) or parallel (multiple CPU cores) computing.
 In addition, a checksums file with fingerprints of individual files in a dataset can be created.
 These files can also serve as the basis for calculating the DIF and, in addition, can be compared against a dataset in order to reveal content differences in case a DIF could not be verified.

 # Statement of need